You need a new dining room table, but the rest is a mystery. Learn the language that will help you determine the form

 Modern, edgy, and Amish handcrafted, the Mid-century-inspired Cochran Butterfly Leaf Table effortlessly expands to accept an 18-inch center leaf.

 A mixed-material dining room centerpiece, the Cardiff leg table utilizes both kiln-dried American hardwood and powder coated metal in its modern design.

-Handcrafted to last a lifetime, the Wiscasset Trestle Table showcases a beautiful trestle base with exposed joinery to create a rustic and classic feel.
+Handcrafted to last a lifetime, the extendable Wiscasset Trestle Table showcases a beautiful wooden base with exposed joinery to create a rustic, classic feel.

 Chunky legs and breadboard ends make our Saginaw Dining Table a beautifully handcrafted work of art.
 Create a one-of-a-kind table with a variety of options.